Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Introduction

-One of the main challenges in optimal control and the study of HJ PDEs is handling problems involving running costs and Hamiltonians that depend on the state variable $\bx$.
-Typically, Hopf and Lax-Oleinik formulas are used to represent the solution of HJ PDEs.
-While Hopf and Lax-Oleinik representation formulas are computationally tractable for solving high-dimensional optimal control problems (see~\cite{darbon2015convex,darbon2019decomposition,Darbon2016Algorithms,yegorov2017perspectives}), they only apply to state-independent Hamiltonians.
-In general, when the running cost and corresponding Hamiltonian depend on the state variable $\bx$ (which occurs in many practical applications, including~\cite{Kim2000intelligent,Chen2017Reachability,fallon2015architecture,Hofer2016Application,Lin1998optimal,Coupechoux2019Optimal}), there are no known representation formulas that are computable in high dimensions.
-Recently, a generalized Lax formula was proposed in~\cite{Lee2021Computationally} for general optimal control problems with state-dependent running costs and state constraints.
-However, the numerical algorithm proposed in~\cite{Lee2021Computationally} still requires discretization in time and thus, does not directly solve these state-constrained optimal control problems.
-In fact, approximation or discretization algorithms are typically used to solve high-dimensional optimal control problems with state-dependent running costs.
 A popular building block used in such algorithms is the linear-quadratic regulator (LQR), see, for instance,~\cite{Li2004iterative,Sideris2005efficient,McEneaney2006maxplus,Coupechoux2019Optimal}.
-To be specific, LQR solves a class of optimal control problems~\eqref{eqt:intro_optctrl} where the function $f$ is linear in $(\bx,\balp)$ with coefficients depending on $t$, the running cost $\ell$ is quadratic in $(\bx,\balp)$ with coefficients depending on $t$ and satisfying some positive definiteness assumptions, and the initial cost $\initcond$ is a certain second-order polynomial.
-This class of optimal control problems has analytical solutions that are easy to solve numerically and computable in high dimensions, both of which contribute to LQR's popularity.
-Notably, there is no constraint on the control in the LQR problem.
-Several algorithms have been proposed that use LQR as a building block to solve optimal control problems with constraints on the control, including~\cite{Chen2019Autonomous,Chen2017Constrained,Ma2020alternating,Burachik2014Duality,Jaddu2002Spectral,Park2008LQ,Cannon2006Efficient,Aipanov2014Analytical}.
+LQR solves a class of optimal control problems~\eqref{eqt:intro_optctrl} where the function $f$ is linear in $(\bx,\balp)$ with coefficients depending on $t$, the running cost $\ell$ is quadratic in $(\bx,\balp)$ with coefficients depending on $t$ and satisfying some positive definiteness assumptions, and the initial cost $\initcond$ is a certain second-order polynomial.
+This class of optimal control problems has analytical solutions that are easy to solve numerically and computationally tractable in high dimensions, both of which contribute to LQR's popularity.
+Although there is no constraint on the control in the LQR problem, several algorithms have been proposed that use LQR as a building block to solve optimal control problems with constraints on the control, including~\cite{Chen2019Autonomous,Chen2017Constrained,Ma2020alternating,Burachik2014Duality,Jaddu2002Spectral,Park2008LQ,Cannon2006Efficient,Aipanov2014Analytical}.
 However, these algorithms also employ other approximation and discretization methods, such as time discretizations, splitting methods, barrier methods, and spectral methods.
 Hence, these algorithms do not directly provide the solution to these optimal control problems with constraints on the control.
-In this paper, we provide the analytical solution to a class of optimal control problems with running cost quadratic in the state variable and certain constraints on the control.
-We present a representation formula which solves these problems exactly, without discretizations and without approximations.
-Note that this differs from numerical algorithms in the existing literature, which only approximate the solution.
-For quadratic initial costs, we show that we can compute our representation formula exactly and efficiently.
-For more general initial costs, we demonstrate how our solver for the quadratic case can be used as a building block for proximal point-based methods, such as the Alternating Direction Method of Multipliers (ADMM), to numerically compute the representation formulas in these more general cases.
-Therefore, we provide both theoretical guarantees and efficient numerical methods for this class of problems.
-As a result, our numerical methods have the potential to complement LQR as a building block in numerical algorithms for solving certain control-constrained optimal control problems.
+Recently, a generalized Lax formula was proposed in~\cite{Lee2021Computationally} for general optimal control problems with state-dependent running costs and state constraints.
+However, the numerical algorithm proposed in~\cite{Lee2021Computationally} still requires discretization in time and thus, also does not directly solve these state-constrained optimal control problems.